kostis-codefresh/humanitec-example/README.md

 # Codefresh - Humanitec integration

-This is an example for pushing a container image from Codefresh to Humanitec anda notifying Humanitec for the new build
+This is an example for pushing a container image from Codefresh to Humanitec and notifying Humanitec for the new build

 ## Step 1 - Connect the Humanitec Registry to Codefresh